Negarashr/Risk-Game/README.md

 Risk game is a strategy board game.you can read more about the game rules  here : https://en.wikipedia.org/wiki/Risk_(game) This project is the online version of this game developed by a group of master students of Concordia university.
-It was a final project for SOEN 6441 - Advanced Programming practices - winter 2019.
+It was a final project for SOEN 6441 - Advanced Programming practices - winter 2019. for detailed documentation on the project please check out "Documents" folder.

 # team members:
 Ali Molla Mohammadi-Negar Ashouri-Konstantin Chemodanov-Farzaneh Jamshidi-Saman Safaei